 It’s fair to say this is one of the UK’s most extreme off-road running events, only twice in its 40 year history has a runner ever beaten a horse.

 The course was changed in 1982 to provide a more even match between the man and the horse, resulting year on year in very close finishes – sometimes with the horse winning by only a few seconds.
 It took 25 years before Huw finally beat all the horses.
 His feat was repeated 3 years later by Florien Holtinger, but the horse has remained unbeaten since.
 2014 saw the introduction of electronic timing, with each competitor wearing a tag which automatically recorded their times.
-This has improved on the timeliness and accuracy of the results published, and you can take a look at those here.
+You can take a look at those here.
 RESULTS

 Runners start at the Neuadd Arms in Llanwrtyd Wells, in Powys, mid-Wales, on the Afon Irfon which is just north of the Brecon Beacons.
 The horses start a little further up the town to give them a safe start.
 The runners also go off 15 minutes before the horses.
 Don’t get too excited, they will catch up with you.

 The horses have to stop for regular vet checks around half way mark, so that will give you a little more time.
 Once again though, they will catch you up.